 Step 4: Pass the National Registry EMT Exam

-Step 5: Become registered on the National EMT Registry
+Step 5: Become Licensed in VT and Registered on the National Registry

 How much do EMTs make in Vermont?